uspki/policies/certificate-policy.md

 This CP becomes effective when approved by the FPKIPA.
 This CP has no specified term.

 #### 9.10.2 Termination
-Termination of this CP is at the discretion of the FPKIPA.
+Termination of this CP is at the sole discretion of the FPKIPA.

 #### 9.10.3 Effect of termination and survival
 The requirements of this CP remain in effect through the end of the archive period for the last certificate issued.